pagkly/Zed/Investopedia4/How Capital Improvements Can Soften a Tax Bite.md

 ## Examples of Capital Improvements

 Assume, for example, a person purchases a home for $650,000 and spends $50,000 to renovate the kitchen and add a bathroom.
-In many cases, sales tax will not have to be paid to the contractors for this job as it is a qualified capital improvement.
+In many cases, sales tax [[Will|will]] not have to be paid to the contractors for this job as it is a qualified capital improvement.

 The cost basis of the home also increases from $650,000 to $700,000.
 After 10 years of owning and living in the home, the homeowner, who is single and files taxes as such, ends up selling the property for a price of $975,000.
-If no capital improvements had been made, the taxable amount for the capital gain would normally be $75,000 ($975,000 sale price - $650,000 purchase price - $250,000 capital gains exclusion).
+If no capital improvements had been made, the taxable amount for the capital [[Gain|gain]] would normally be $75,000 ($975,000 sale price - $650,000 [[Purchase Price|purchase price]] - $250,000 capital gains exclusion).
 Because the capital improvement increased the cost basis by $50,000, the taxable amount for the capital gain would be just $25,000 ($975,000 - ($650,000 + $50,000) - $250,000 = $25,000).